Kupa: Pollution

 Fairly unpolluted downstream to Karlovac, the upper Kupa is a popular place for bathing in summer.
 The section from Stari Trg down to Fučkovci since 2006 is part of the Slovenian Krajinski park Kolpa nature reserve.

 The hydrological parameters of the Kupa are regularly monitored at Radenci, Kamanje, Karlovac, Jamnička Kiselica and Farkašić.

+History

+In 1899, the notary of Brod, M. Pavelić, set out to excavate an easier path down to the source of the Kupa.